-The unique assay combines 6 fluorescent reporter cell lines to discriminate between induction of DNA damage, activation of p53, induction of oxidative stress and protein damage.
+The unique assay combines six GFP reporter cell lines to discriminate between induction of DNA damage, activation of p53, induction of oxidative stress, and protein damage.
 Their collective induction profile provides mechanistic insight into specific genotoxic properties of compounds.
 The wild-type cell line is used to detect aneugenic compounds by evaluating DNA content of the cells.

 - Mechanistic insight into genotoxicity

 - Predictor for regulatory in vitro and in vivo assays

 |Test Name||Sensitivity (%)||Specificity (%)|